Krushiler/WhacAMole/README.md

 # WhacAMole

-Game where you should tap on brown circles to make them green
+Game where you should tap on brown circles to make them green.
+Using Jetpack Compose

 ## How does it look